-Like most parts of Nigeria, there are two main season which are:
+Like most parts of Nigeria, they are two main seasons which are:

-- The rainy season that last from April to October, and
+- The rainy season lasts from April to October, and

-- The dry season that start from November and last till March.
+- The dry season starts in November and lasts till March.

 The Local Government Area lies in the guinea savannah vegetation while the eastern portion consists of undulating hills with shrubs.
 Annual rainfall ranges between 158mm – 180mm.